Monash Freeway: Upgrades

-2007-10
+2007–10

 In 2007, the state government announced a major upgrade widening the lanes from Glenferrie Road through to Heatherton Road.
 Prior to this, over 160,000 vehicles per day used this freeway resulting in congestion during peak hours.
 The upgrade started in late 2007 and was completed in 2010.
 The entire project was known as the Monash-CityLink-West Gate upgrade, and was carried out by VicRoads and Transurban.

-2016-22
+2016–22

 The Monash Freeway (and parts of the Princes Freeway continuing eastward) are to be upgraded to accommodate an extra lane in each direction between Warrigal Road in Chadstone and Cardinia Road in Officer.
-Stage 1, completed between 2016-18, added extra lanes between EastLink and Clyde Road in Berwick.
-Stage 2, under construction from 2020, will add extra lanes in the remaining segments, re-connect Police Road with its own outbound ramp and add dedicated ramps to Eastlink from Jacksons Road, upgrade the entire section to use VicRoads' traffic management system, and upgrade and extend O'Shea Road to join the Beaconsfield Interchange.
-Completion is expected to be at the end of 2022.
+Stage 1, completed between 2016 and 2018, added extra lanes between EastLink and Clyde Road in Berwick.
+Stage 2, completed between 2020 and 2022, added extra lanes in the remaining segments, re-connected Police Road with its own outbound ramp and added dedicated ramps to Eastlink from Jacksons Road, upgraded the entire section to use VicRoads' traffic management system, and upgraded and extended O'Shea Road to join the Beaconsfield Interchange.